DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Introduction

 \section{Introduction}

-Over the past decade, there has been remarkable growth in the field of autonomous driving, encompassing both academia and industry \citep{singh2021autonomous,liu2021role,parekh2022review}.
+Over the past decade, there has been remarkable growth in the field of autonomous driving, encompassing both academia and industry \cite{liu2021role,parekh2022review}.
 Commercialized autonomous driving systems have been successfully implemented in everyday scenarios, such as harbors, warehouses and urban areas.
 Commonly, the autonomous vehicle adopts modular designs, including perception, planning, and control.
 In conventional autonomous driving systems, these modules are implemented by detailed rule-based methods to handle various scenarios.
 But such a system may fail when unseen cases are met, such as rare accidents.

-To ensure that vehicles can effectively handle diverse situations using intelligent actions, data-driven learning-based methods have become a widespread component of modern autonomous driving systems \citep{zhao2017pyramid,xue2019learning,xu2022centerlinedet,xu2023rngdet++,xu2023insightmapper}.
-To better integrate and optimize the entire system, some approaches propose training the network in an end-to-end manner, eliminating the need for discontinuous intermediate steps \citep{prakash2021multi,hu2023planning,chen2023end}.
+To ensure that vehicles can effectively handle diverse situations using intelligent actions, data-driven learning-based methods have become a widespread component of modern autonomous driving systems \cite{zhao2017pyramid,xue2019learning,xu2023centerlinedet,xu2023rngdet++,xu2023insightmapper}.
+To better integrate and optimize the entire system, some approaches propose training the network in an end-to-end manner, eliminating the need for discontinuous intermediate steps \cite{prakash2021multi,hu2023planning,chen2023end}.
 By using vehicle-mounted sensor data as input, the end-to-end autonomous driving system can directly predict planned paths and/or low-level vehicle controls.
-Nonetheless, the end-to-end learning-based autonomous driving system functions as a black box, signifying that humans cannot interpret or comprehend the decisions made by such systems, leading to significant ethical and legal concerns.
+Nonetheless, the end-to-end learning-based autonomous driving system functions as a black box, signifying that humans cannot interpret or comprehend the generated decisions, leading to significant ethical and legal concerns, which restricts the development of commercialized autonomous driving systems.